-One thing they do do better than ConvertKit is provide a wider range of automated campaigns.
-For example, with MailChimp you can set up abandoned cart campaigns, and campaigns triggered by webpage visits – important automations that are sadly lacking in ConvertKit.
+One thing they do better than ConvertKit is provide a wider range of automated campaigns.
+For example, with MailChimp you can set up campaigns triggered by webpage visits.

 Thankfully, ConvertKit have moved away from their old (and very inefficient) method of having to add new fields via code, and now let you insert them via their visual editor.
 Through this, it’s also simple to add dropdown or checkbox field values as tags, which link up seamlessly with their list management system.

 In addition to that, you’ve got the choice to add your form as an embedded, pop-up or slide-in form, and to adjust some elements of the design (colors, images, and custom CSS).
 It’s even smart enough to let you hide forms from return visitors to avoid duplicate subscriptions.